Asset Accounts

 Additions to stock

-Discoveries apply primarily to non-renewable resources such as mineral and energy resources.
-In the marine context, discoveries include identification of new oil and gas deposits, seabed mineral resources (including polymetallic nodules and seafloor massive sulphides), and rare earth elements in marine sediments[6].
-Discoveries also apply to aquatic resources when previously unknown fish stocks are identified and assessed.
+Discoveries apply primarily to non-renewable resources.
+In ocean accounting, this means identification of new oil and gas deposits, seabed mineral resources such as polymetallic nodules and seafloor massive sulphides, and rare earth elements in marine sediments[6].
+Discoveries can also apply to aquatic resources when previously unknown fish stocks are identified and assessed -- though this is rare in well-surveyed waters.

-Reclassifications record transfers of assets between categories within the classification system without any actual physical change[9].
-For example, a reclassification occurs when a natural fish stock becomes subject to aquaculture operations and is transferred from natural aquatic resources to cultivated aquatic resources.
+Reclassifications record transfers between asset categories without any physical change[9].
+A common ocean example: when a wild fish stock becomes subject to aquaculture operations, it transfers from natural aquatic resources to cultivated aquatic resources.
 The SEEA CF emphasises that "in cases where stocking with cultured seeds is regularly conducted, as commonly observed in freshwater resources, it is important to include the amount of released seeds as a reclassification from cultivated aquatic resources"[10].
+This matters for policy because misclassification can make it look like wild stocks are growing when they are actually being supplemented by hatchery production.

 Reductions in stock

-Extraction (or harvest, for biological resources) represents the removal of natural resources from the environment for use in economic activity[11].
-For aquatic resources, extraction corresponds to the gross catch--the total live weight of fish caught, including discarded catch but excluding pre-catch losses[12].
-The SEEA CF recommends using gross catch rather than landings as the measure of extraction, as this provides a more complete picture of the impact on aquatic resources.
+Extraction (or harvest, for biological resources) is the removal of natural resources for use in economic activity[11].
+For fish stocks, extraction corresponds to gross catch -- the total live weight of fish caught, including discarded catch but excluding pre-catch losses[12].
+Countries use gross catch rather than landings because discards still remove fish from the ocean, even though they never reach port.
 The FAO defines the stages of catch as[13]:

 - Gross removal: total live weight of fish caught or killed during fishing operations